10 Upper Bank Street

-10 Upper Bank Street is a 32-story commercial skyscraper located in Canary Wharf, in the Docklands area of London.
+10 Upper Bank Street is a 32-story commercial skyscraper located in the Canary Wharf financial estate.
 It was completed in 2003 and is 151 m tall.

 It was designed by the architect Kohn Pedersen Fox and built by Canary Wharf Contractors.

-Most of the building is occupied by the law firm Clifford Chance, and serves as its world headquarters.
+Most of the building is occupied by the law firm Clifford Chance, though the firm plans to leave the building for new space in The City of London by 2028.